What is the best way to dress for a visit to the parks?

 - Costumes must be family-friendly and may not be obstructive, offensive, objectionable or violent.

-- Costumes may not contain any weapons that resemble or could easily be mistaken for an actual weapon.
+- Costumes may not contain any props or accessories that resemble or could easily be mistaken for an actual weapon.

 - Costumes may not contain sharp objects, pointed objects or materials that may accidentally strike another Guest.